maxloopinmok/weekly-report/03 - 2023 Monday August 21 to Sunday August 27.md

 This report is updated as of Saturday 11.59pm this week.
-I was again having bowels moving problems.
+I had bowels moving problems at the start of the week.
 In addition, I fell sick on Tuesday and Wednesday, so I slept my Wednesday away.
 However, I had also spent some time listening to the speeches of Singapore's Presidential Hopefuls and sharing my views on Facebook.

 # Primary Task:
 - To learn more about data science and AI, and get a relevant job.